Introduction

 2. The Room Matters

-The calm room helps the scent work better.
+The calm room will help the scent work better.

 3. Ritual Beats Random Use